yujunliang/multipass-kubernetes/README.md

 cd multipass-kubernetes/cks-master
 ./install-all.sh
 ```

+#### 2.3 Copy join command

-copy the output like this,
+copy the output like this, and prepare to run it in Step 3.3

 ```
 kubeadm join 192.168.64.3:6443 --token al0kvi.x60mi1xj4zesqnq3     --discovery-token-ca-cert-hash sha256:f4ff0c7684bbac599a8208b94bb28e451023662ab51bc1ce16f60a855a85e2a5